logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry.md

 Give your traces some time to get from your system to ours, then check the Distributed Tracing tab in Logz.io to see the traces in the Jaeger UI.

-To learn more about tracing instrumentation, see [Instrumentation recommendations and resources.](https://docs.logz.io/user-guide/distributed-tracing/tracing-instrumentation#instrumentation-recommendations-and-resources)